-Personal allowances and other deductions are abated for individuals earning over £100,000 per annum.
+With effect from 1 January 2023 personal allowances and other deductions are abated for individuals earning over £90,000 per annum.

 A new resident to Guernsey (who has not been resident in Guernsey in the previous 3 years) may claim a tax cap of £50,000 for the year they arrive in Guernsey and for the following 3 years where that individual has paid £50,000 or more in document duty on the purchase of specific property made available for occupation by persons who are not locally qualified residents where that property is purchased within 12 months either before or after they take up permanent residency in Guernsey.
 This tax cap applies in respect of worldwide income.